SSWConsulting/SSW.Rules.Content/rules/social-media-international-campaigns/rule.md

 ---
 type: rule
 archivedreason:
-title: Do you know how to use Social Media for International Campaigns?
+title: Do you know how to use social media for international campaigns?
 guid: 9b151402-8842-4c8e-b628-b641294a4569
-uri: do-you-follow-a-definition-of-implementing-social-media-campaigns
+uri: social-media-international-campaigns
 created: 2015-09-30T02:01:26.0000000Z
 authors:
 - title: Martin Li